 The sampling frequency has not been a limiting factor in the trial version.
-Generally, the sampling frequency is mostly limited by the sampling frequencies of the analog-todigital conversion chips available on the market and by the interface bandwidth.
+Generally, the sampling frequency is mostly limited by the sampling frequencies of the analog-to-digital conversion chips available on the market and by the interface bandwidth.
 The combination of required parameters - dynamic range needing 16 bits at least and a minimum sampling frequency of 1 Mega-Samples Per Second (MSPS) - leads to the need of the high-end ADC chips.
-However, they do not support such low sampling frequencies at all.
-Their minimum sampling frequency is 5 MSPS.
+However, they support minimum sampling frequency 5 MSPS.

-We calculated the minimal data bandwidth data rate for eight receivers, 2 bytes per sample and 5 MSPS as $8 \cdot 2 \cdot 5 \cdot 10^6 = 80$ MB/sec.
+We calculated the minimal data bandwidth rate for eight receivers, 2 bytes per sample and 5 MSPS as $8 \cdot 2 \cdot 5 \cdot 10^6 = 80$ MB/sec.
 Such a data rate is at the limit of the actual writing speed of a classical hard disk drive (HDD) and it is almost a double the real bandwidth of USB 2.0 interface.
 As a result of these facts, we must use a faster interface.
 Such a faster interface is especially needed in cases in which we require faster sampling rates than ADC's minimal 5 MSPS sample rate.
 The most perspective interface for use in our type of application is USB 3.0 or PCI Express interface.
 However, USB 3.0 is a relatively new technology without good development tools currently available.
 We have used PCI Express interface as the simplest and the most reliable solution.